JiaweiXu8/AD-GS/README.md

 # nuscenes
 bash scripts/nuscene/run-nuscenes.sh cuda:0

-# The first parameter means the device ID.
+# The first argument means the device ID.
 ```
 The results can be found in ```./output```.